Progress on eliminating measles has stalled, WHO warns

-LONDON, Nov 13 (Reuters) - Progress towards wiping out measles worldwide has stalled, with deaths from the highly contagious disease rising last year and poor vaccine coverage leading to large outbreaks, the World Health Organization (WHO) said on Thursday.
+LONDON (Reuters) - Progress toward wiping out measles worldwide has stalled, with deaths from the highly contagious disease rising last year and poor vaccine coverage leading to large outbreaks, the World Health Organization (WHO) said on Thursday.

 More than 145,000 people died of measles in 2013, up from 122,000 in 2012, the WHO said.
 Epidemics in China, Congo and Nigeria contributed to this, but there were also outbreaks in the WHO’s European region, including in Georgia, Turkey and Ukraine.

-“Failure to reverse this alarming trend could jeopardise the momentum generated by a decade of achievements in reducing measles mortality,” said Peter Strebel of the WHO’s immunisation department.
-“Countries urgently need to prioritise maintaining and improving immunisation coverage.”
+“Failure to reverse this alarming trend could jeopardize the momentum generated by a decade of achievements in reducing measles mortality,” said Peter Strebel of the WHO’s immunization department.
+“Countries urgently need to prioritize maintaining and improving immunization coverage.”

 The 2013 death toll represents a 75 percent drop since 2000, significantly below the internationally agreed target of 95 percent reduction in measles deaths between 2000 and 2015.